Outsourced Software Development Teams: Optimize Your Development Costs

 - Africa: Morocco, Egypt, and Kenya offer the average offshore programming rate of $20.

-The “hidden” costs of remote team
+The “hidden” costs of an outsourced development team

 With an in-house development team, there are several expected costs, like rent or mortgage, utilities, building repairs, furniture, technology, etc. It amounts to 3-4% of the company’s annual revenue.
 At the same time there are some “unexpected” costs, like: